-Dr Stefano-Maria Evangelista, stefano-maria.evangelista@trinity.ox.ac.uk Professor Laura Marcus, laura.marcus@ell.ox.ac.uk
+Professor Matthew Bevis, matthew.bevis@ell.ox.ac.uk

+Dr Annie Sutherland, annie.sutherland@some.ox.ac.uk

 The Faculty is committed to creating a happy and healthy working environment, where everyone is treated with respect and dignity.
 We do not tolerate any form of harassment or bullying.